epicfailerror404/1st-GIT-project/README.md

 # 1st-GIT-project
-This is my 1st git project
+This is my first git project
+Author- sheetal waghmare